vanHeemstraSystems/story-management/300/999/README.md

 Source: [Definition of Ready: What It Is and Why Its Dangerous](https://www.mountaingoatsoftware.com/blog/the-dangers-of-a-definition-of-ready)

+What does **definition of ready** mean?
+It means that the user story or product backlog item meets a set of team-established criteria as to whether the story is ready for a sprint.
+These criteria are typically things like small enough to fit in a sprint, has acceptance criteria, and so on.

 MORE ...

 ## 1300 - Definition of Done (DoD)